-Should the student choose to write a thesis, the thesis is expected to be a substantial research project on a topic related to Professional Writing.
-The thesis director should be a member of the Professional Writing graduate faculty of the English Department.
+Should the student choose to write a thesis, the thesis is expected to be a substantial research project on a topic related to teaching English as a second language, bilingual education, second language acquisition, second language testing, or applied linguistics; it may be based on experimental research, may deal with a theoretical problem, or may have a pedagogical thrust.
+The thesis director should be a member of the TESL graduate faculty of the English Department.

-Thesis Committee: Unless the student requests a change, the advisory committee serves as the thesis committee.
+Thesis Committee: Unless a student requests a change, the advisory committee serves as the thesis committee.
 If it is necessary to change the committee, a new committee form must be completed and submitted to the English Graduate Office and the Graduate College.